MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/error_handling.md

 In addition, most GraphQL server implementations provide a mechanism to let API designers to format a custom error message, as in the [`CustomFormatErrorFn` option of the `express-graphql` project][express-graphql].

 Also note that the `errors` field is an array, so several errors can be reported to a single API call.
-This comes handy when [validing every field from a form][Validation and user errors in GraphQL mutations].
+This comes handy when [validating every field from a form][Validation and user errors in GraphQL mutations].

 ### Example
 When we try to remove an non-existing issue in GitHub: